gtvj/gtvj.github.io/objectives-2020-11.md

 As I write this it has just been announced that the Prime Minister is considering a new "stay at home" order for the month of November.
 Sounds like another lockdown, which seems very sensible to me.

-Reflecting on my progress for October it was a pretty mixed.
-On the positive side I:
+Reflecting on progress during October I feel it was a pretty mixed.
+Positives were that I:

 * Did a lot of online study to increase my knowledge of accessibility
 * Wrote a long, detailed blog post on WAI-ARIA and developed confidence using VoiceOver on both macOS and iOS.
 * Exceeded my guitar practice time goal and submitted a Video Exchange

-On the negative I:
+The negatives were that I:

 * Worked far too many hours - including evenings, during the night and weekends
 * Didn't keep up with my health and fitness goals